-As of February 2003, bonds issued in support of the capital programs administered by the Fund are issued by DASNY and supported by a dedicated portion of State Personal Income Tax or Sales Tax revenues.
+As of February 2003, bonds issued in support of the capital programs administered by the Fund are issued by DASNY or the Empire State Development Corporation and supported by a dedicated portion of State Personal Income Tax or Sales Tax revenues.
 Debt service payments for these bonds are made directly by the State, and the Fund receives no appropriation for debt service on these bonds.
 As the Fund is not required to make the debt service payments on these bonds, these payments are not reported in the Fund's financial statements.